v-tisip/windows-uwp-pr.de-de/windows-apps-src/publish/put-apps-and-add-ons-on-sale.md

 ---
 author: jnHs
-Description: "Sie können Ihre Apps oder Add-Ons im Windows Store auch bewerben, indem Sie sie für einen begrenzten Zeitraum als Sonderangebot bereitstellen."
+Description: You can promote your app or add-on in the Microsoft Store by putting it on sale for a limited time.
-title: "Anbieten vergünstigter Apps und Add-Ons" ms.assetid: 71ABA960-0CDC-4E35-A1C8-1D34B6673817 ms.author: wdg-dev-content ms.date: 08/21/2017
+title: Anbieten vergünstigter Apps und Add-Ons ms.assetid: 71ABA960-0CDC-4E35-A1C8-1D34B6673817 ms.author: wdg-dev-content ms.date: 08/21/2017